 How Do They Perform on Customer Service?

 Unfortunately, customer support is one area that has fallen a bit short in the cryptocurrency industry.
 Exchanges don’t have enough personnel to handle all the emails from current and prospective customers.
-All that being said, when it comes to customer support, there are some big differences between Coinbase and Binance.
+All that being said, when it comes to customer assistances, there are some big differences between Coinbase and Binance.

 Given the growing popularity of cryptocurrency, especially in 2021, customers should expect to wait at least 24 hours for a response, regardless of the urgency.

-Binance doesn’t offer a customer support telephone line, which is unfortunate for those who see this as a necessary piece of customer service.
+Binance doesn’t offer a support telephone line, which is unfortunate for those who see this as a necessary piece of customer service.
 The exchange does claim that its representatives are available 24/7 via email or online messaging, which could prove useful for traders who are up at all hours of the day and/or night.

 What Else Is There to Consider?